-When running vagga, it finds the vagga.yaml or .vagga/vagga.yaml file in current working directory or any of its parents and uses that as a project root directory.
+When running vagga, it finds the vagga.yaml file in current working directory or any of its parents and uses that as a project root directory (alternative files are supported too, see below).

 When running vagga without arguments it displays a short summary of which commands are defined by vagga. yaml, like this: